It’s difficult to tell when drugged driving is the cause of a car crash. It…

 Traumatic Brain Injury (TBI)

 The leading cause of death from motorcycle collisions is traumatic brain injury (TBI).
-This happens when the head has direct impact with a hard surface such as pavement, after being ejected off the bike.
+TBIs occur when the head makes a direct impact with a hard surface such as pavement, after a motorcycle collision.

 Traumatic brain injury (TBI) is sudden damage to the brain caused by a blow or jolt to the head from blunt trauma and can cause neurological damage by compromising signals between the brain and spine.
 The victim’s mental and motor functions, their senses, and emotions may also be in jeopardy.

 The human brain consumes a large portion of the body’s blood supply making ruptured blood vessels in the skull difficult to safely set apart and repair during emergency surgery.
 Brain damage occurs quickly if the blood supply is reduced in affected regions, making it a possibility the patient will face permanent loss of function.

 TBIs are classified according to the severity of the injury as follows:

 - Mild: The person is awake, and eyes are open.
 Symptoms can include confusion, disorientation, memory loss, headache, and brief loss of consciousness.

 - Moderate: The person will be lethargic with eyes open to stimulation.
 There is a loss of consciousness lasting 20 minutes to six hours.
 Some swelling in the brain or bleeding will cause sleepiness.

 - Severe: The person is unconscious in this stage.
 Their eyes do not open, even with stimulation and there is a loss of consciousness lasting more than six hours.
 A patient’s chances of surviving a severe traumatic brain injury, or recovering without a disability are slim.